MotazMohd/garage-analysis/docs/BusinessContext.md

 ### Visual Overview
 - [System data flow](../Diagrams/DataFlow/SystemOverview.md) — illustrates how the primary modules described in this context share data across the SaaS platform.
+- [Level 1 system decomposition](../Diagrams/DataFlow/Level1/SystemOverview-Level1.md) — highlights the clusters of customer interactions, operational services, and shared stores that sustain the workflows.

 ---